mobileink/doc.HoTT/README.md

   stuff, etc. and in general simplify.
 Use [tufte-latex](https://code.google.com/p/tufte-latex/), with side and margin notes, etc.

-* Convert to XML and write some XSL styleshoots to produce a dazzling adaptive animated etc. HTML5 web site.
+* Convert to XML and write some XSL stylesheets to produce a dazzling adaptive animated etc. HTML5 web site.
 For example I'd like to emulate tufte's style; something approaching that (at least, with marginnotes) using HTML5 tags is at